Burnham-on-Sea Infant School

 We build on children’s prior learning and provide first hand learning experiences in order to make learning meaningful, relevant, interesting and engaging.

 We know that it is important that pupils develop their knowledge and skills in a progressive and sequential manner for all areas of the curriculum.
 Key knowledge and skills are revisited and built upon so that we ensure that pupils can make links with prior learning and that pupils know and remember more.
-Detailed long term plans of our Early Years Foundation Stage and our two year rolling program for Key Stage 1, which outline what we teach, when, why and how can be found in each curriculum area, by clicking on the links below.
+Detailed long term plans of our Early Years Foundation Stage and Key Stage 1, which outline what we teach, when, why and how can be found in each curriculum area, by clicking on the links below.
 Here you will find our subject overview statements and details of our sequential plans for learning for each subject.
 Our long term progression maps identify the knowledge, skills and vocabulary to be taught in each subject and set out in detail what is to be taught in detail to ensure consistency across classes.

 Playtimes and time for social interaction between friends is valued in school.
 As an Opal Play school we look to provide the children with a range of creative and exploratory play activities during their free play.
 As a school we have invested in equipment and training for staff so that all pupils can have a positive, rich and varied playtime.